AprilYapingZhang/aprilyapingzhang.github.io/_pages/about.md

 ---

 I am an associate researcher at State Key Laboratory of Multimodal Artificial Intelligence Systems(MAIS),  Institute of Automation, Chinese Academy of Sciences (CASIA).
 I received the Ph.D degree from CASIA in 2020.
-My research primarily centers on multimodal learning, document analysis and natural panguage processing.
+My research primarily centers on multimodal learning, document analysis and natural language processing.
 Recently, we aim to establish a new pathway toward document image translation with complex layout.

 ---
 # News